-As an aspiring photographer Bee passes his spare time creating a portfolio of game animals, elephants and the Okavango landscape.
+As an aspiring photographer, Bee spends his spare time creating a portfolio of game animals, elephants and the Okavango landscape.
 With his deep passion for elephants, knowledge of the wild Okavango equalling those of guides and his vibrant personality, he makes for an excellent and personable host to Abu’s guests.

 Frank hails from Kasane, Botswana.
 He was first introduced to Abu Camp by his grandfather who was an elephant handler.
-Following in his grandfather’s footsteps, he eventually joined the team and has now been a handler living amongst and riding the Abu elephant herd since 1996.
-In his free time he alternates between relaxing and going to his cattle post.
+Following in his grandfather’s footsteps, he eventually joined the team and has now been a handler living amongst Abu Herd since 1996.
+In his free time, he alternates between relaxing and going to his cattle post.

 CHRISTOPHER ‘CHRIS’ BAETI

 Chris was born and raised in Maun, Botswana and started working at Abu in 2006 as a mokoro poler.
 Knowing he wanted to work with elephants every day, he transferred to the elephant handler team.
-He finds spending time with the elephants in the middle of the day while they free roam the most exciting part of his day.
-When he is not with the elephants, he loves to bike and fish.
+Chris enjoys spending his downtime with with the Abu Herd and finds being with them the most relaxing part of his day.
+Away from the elephants, he loves to bike and fish.

 AAKANYANG ‘AKA’ MOSABATA